 For guidance on Enduring Power of Attorney, contact:

-An Enduring Power of Attorney (EPA) is a legal document that gives certain powers to a person/people appointed by you, to make decisions and act on your behalf in legal, financial and medical matters.
+An EPA is a legal document that gives certain powers to a person/people appointed by you, to make decisions and act on your behalf in legal, financial and medical matters.
 These people are called your attorneys.